Janghwa Hongryeon jeon (1924 film)

 Jang-hwa and Hong-ryeon (literally The Story of Janghwa and Hongryeon) is a 1924 Korean silent film, the first feature film produced entirely by Korean filmmakers.
 The film is based on a popular Korean fairy tale Janghwa Hongryeon jeon which had been adapted into film versions in 1924, 1936, 1956, 1962 and 1972.

-Park seung pil was byeonsa for this film.
+Park Seung Pil served as the byeonsa for this film.